pommicket/bootstrap/01/README.md

 skips over any comments/whitespace we might have between a command and the following command.

 And that's all the *code* for this compiler.
-Next comes some data.
+Next comes the command table.

 First, there's a whole bunch of unused 0s.
 Then there's the line